(This page revised June 12, 2018)

 |Todd||(Edward Todd & Company) A pen and pencil manufacturer located in New York City; founded in 1871 by Edward Todd, who was then a partner in Mabie, Todd & Company.
 The company produced both gold and steel nibs as well as complete pens.
 Incorporated in 1897, the company continued in business under Edward Todd, Jr., until 1932.
 In 1881, the company introduced the “Paragon Fountain Pen,” apparently some kind of piston-filler.
 See also Mabie Todd.|

 1 A marketing name used by Pelikan to identify its pen models fitted with barrel Binden of hand-engraved sterling silver and niello in the style made famous by the swordmakers of Toledo, Spain.
 Some Toledo models have the silver portion plated as vermeil, while others leave it unplated.
-Shown below is a Pelikan M700 Toledo.
+Shown below (upper) is a vintage Pelikan Toledo.
 See also Binde, Damascened, niello, silver, vermeil.
-2 A Conklin sub-brand.
-See Conklin.
+2 (Toledo Pen Company) A Toledo, Ohio, company, founded in 1923, that produced excellent copies of Conklin pens until c.
+1925, when it was ordered by the Federal Trade Commission to cease and desist.
+Toledo was one of a series of similar companies set up by the Skidmore brothers.
+Shown below (lower) is a Toledo “Ever Last” pen made to look like a senior-sized Conklin Endura.
+See also Conklin, Skidmore.

 |tooth marks||(also chew marks, teeth marks, colloquially “toothies”) Dents in the surface of a pen, usually at the ends, made by a person with the habit of chewing on pens.
 Tooth marks seriously devalue a pen and are generally irreversible.|